 Dental Sedation Nursing

-All our qualifications require candidates to achieve a balanced mixture of knowledge and practical skills as well as demonstrating an appropriate professional attitude.
-To ensure our dental sedation qualifications reflect the areas of practice the dental nurse works in, NEBDN offer the following three options:
+All our dental sedation qualifications will require you to achieve a balanced mixture of knowledge and practical skills, as well as demonstrating an appropriate professional attitude.
+To ensure our dental sedation qualifications reflect the areas of practice the dental nurse works in, we offer the following three options:

 - Certificate in Dental Sedation Nursing

 - Award in Inhalation Sedation Dental Nursing